Second Assistant Directors

 What does a 2nd AD do?

-The 2nd AD handles logistics and paperwork that support the 1st AD's set management.
-This includes creating call sheets, coordinating talent movements, managing background artists, completing production reports, and handling the administrative side of daily production.
+Here is the breakdown.
+The 2nd AD handles logistics and forms that support the 1st AD's set management.
+This has creating call sheets, setting up talent movements, managing background artists, wrapping production reports, and handling the administrative side of daily production.

 How does the 2nd AD work with the 1st AD?

 The 2nd AD works off-set to keep the 1st AD informed and supported.
-They manage cast and background ready for set, handle paperwork the 1st AD needs, and ensure logistical coordination that allows the 1st AD to focus on running the shooting floor.
+They manage cast and background ready for set, handle forms the 1st AD needs, and make sure logistical planning that allows the 1st AD to focus on running the shooting floor.

 What information goes on a call sheet?